FBI accuses man with white supremacist ties of terror attack on Amtrak

 They restrained him for police, who found a loaded .38 caliber handgun in his waistband, an ammunition cartridge in his pocket and more ammunition, a knife, a hammer and a respirator mask in his backpack.
 They also found a business card for the National Socialist Movement, which civil rights groups say is a neo-Nazi organization.

 Local authorities charged Wilson with criminal mischief and weapons possession.
-He was found competent after a court-ordered psychiatric exam and released on bail.
+He was found competent after a court-ordered psychiatric exam and released on $100,000 bond secured by $10,000 cash.

+Tom Patterson, the Furnas County attorney, told NBC News the state probably would have added more serious charges if the feds had not taken over the case.
+The state charges will stand until the federal case runs its course, he said.

-After further investigation by federal agents, Wilson was charged with a terrorist attack on a railroad and ordered held without bail during a Dec.
+The FBI was brought into the investigation early on and the terrorism complaint was filed in December.
+Wilson was ordered held without bail during a Dec.
 28 detention hearing.
-The complaint was not unsealed until this week.

-It reveals that Wilson was the suspect in a 2016 road rage incident in Missouri in which a black woman reported a white man pointed a gun at her for no apparent reason.
-By the time Wilson was located, the victim couldn't be found, so he was not charged, the affidavit says.
+The complaint, unsealed this week, reveals that Wilson was the suspect in a 2016 road rage incident in Missouri in which a black woman reported a white man pointed a gun at her for no apparent reason.
+By the time Wilson was located, the victim couldn't be found, so he was not charged, the FBI affidavit says.

 In the fall of 2017, he accompanied his cousin to Sacramento, the complaint says.
 He was on his way back when the incident on the train occurred.

-Wilson's parents told investigators they didn't know where he lived with his cousin — although it later turned out the apartment was in a building they own.
+Wilson's parents told investigators they didn't know where in St. Charles, Missouri, he lived with his cousin — although it later turned out the apartment was in a building they own.
 They also said he had "several" legally purchased firearms, but eventually turned over 15 weapons, including an illegal fully automatic rifle and another illegally converted rifle, court documents say.

 Related: White Nationalists Warn They Will Return to Charlottesville